50 Most Beautiful Highway Drives in America

 The North Shore Scenic Drive follows the pristine shore of Lake Superior, the world's largest freshwater lake, through 142 miles of some of the most unspoiled wilderness in the continental United States.
 The route begins in Duluth and continues through seven state parks that are beautiful even in winter, when visitors might see the aurora borealis, or Northern Lights.

 The Mississippi Delta Great River Road explores the lands shaped by the Mississippi River's flooding over thousands of years, primarily following Highways 1 and 61 for 250 miles.
 The route beautifully showcases the river and the state's picturesque countryside.
-It's also a must for music fans, who can see the origins of blues greats like B.B.
+It's also a must for music fans, who can see the origins of blues greats such as B.B.
 King and Muddy Waters at the Delta Blues Museum ($10 for adults).

 The best way to see Missouri's Ozark hill country is along the Blue Buck Knob Scenic Byway, a 24-mile road that bisects the Mark Twain National Forest, full of densely wooded scenery the author made famous in his works.
 Along the byway is the Noblett Lake Recreation area, where travelers can take time to picnic or fish for trout.

 Going-to-the-Sun Road is the route to take when visiting Glacier National Park.
 It takes at least a full day to appreciate the grand vistas of the mountains and glacier-carved valleys while traveling through the park and over the Continental Divide.
 Logan Pass is the highest point in the park accessible by car and a beautiful vantage point for photos.